Benefits of effective 'User Acceptance Testing' - nFocus Blog

 Firstly, what is UAT and who is involved?

-UAT stands for User Acceptance Testing.
+UAT is a type of testing that stands for User Acceptance Testing.
 It’s the way in which we verify if a solution (new or improved) is operating in a manner suited to real-world circumstances and usage.
+Other types of acceptance testing are alpha testing and beta testing.

 This verification is carried out by the people who are going to be working with the new system on a daily basis.
 Essentially checking that they can do their jobs on it.